Jacksonville , AR

 I am a 30 year veteran of the USAF.
 I spent most of my time repairing and calibrating precision equipment used to maintain various weapon systems.
 The last two years were the most rewarding; I was the Chief of Quality Assurance for aircraft maintenance at Little Rock AFB.

-I currently attend college full time and am in the dissertation phase of my Doctorate of Business Administration degree.
-My research interests include work-life balance. i.e. how to find more time to fish.
+I earned my Doctorate of Business Administration, Management concentration in Dec 2017.
+My research interests include work-life balance...how to find more time to fish.

 How George started fishing